Private Repositories

 Private repositories #

-Pipelines as Code enables the use of private repositories by creating or updating a secret in the target namespace that contains the user token for the git-clone task to clone private repositories.
+Pipelines-as-Code allows the use of private repositories by creating or updating a secret in the target namespace.
+This secret contains the user token required for the git-clone task to clone private repositories.

 pac-gitauth-REPOSITORY_OWNER-REPOSITORY_NAME-RANDOM_STRING

-This secret contains a Git Config file: .gitconfig and a Git credentials file: .git-credentials, which includes the https URL using the token obtained from the GitHub application or secret attached to the repo CR.
+This secret contains a Git Config file named .gitconfig and a Git credentials file named .git-credentials.
+These files configure the base HTTPS URL of the git provider (such as https://github.com) using the token obtained from the GitHub application or from a secret attached to the repository CR on git provider when using the webhook method.

 The secret has a ownerRef field to the created PipelineRun.
 This means the secret will be auto deleted when you delete the PipelineRun it references to.